charliecalvert/CloudNotes/Assignments/Firebase/FirebaseAddressLogin.md

 ## Get Login Files

+For now, don't do this.
+Copy the files from ElfExpressSignIn instead.

 Run our JsObjects based **get-gist** from the root of your project.
 Chose **Elf Firebase** from the menu.
 This should copy

 - **elf-firebase.js** and **elf-sign-in.html** to your public directory.